demisto/content/Packs/CiscoWSA/README.md

 - Create, update, delete, or retrieve identification profiles.
 - Retrieve predefined and custom URL categories for further usage within access policies.

-This pack contains an integration, whose main purpose is to protect your organisation by automatically testing and blocking risky and unknown sites.
+This pack contains an integration, whose main purpose is to protect your organization by automatically testing and blocking risky and unknown sites.